jfaithedu/nfc/backend/modules/nfc/README.md

 ## Overview

 The NFC Module is responsible for detecting and reading NFC tags placed on the music player device.
-It interfaces with the NFC HAT connected to the Raspberry Pi via I2C and provides tag information to the rest of the application.
+It interfaces with the PN532 NFC HAT connected to the Raspberry Pi via I2C and provides tag information to the rest of the application.

+## Dependencies

+This module requires the following Python packages:

+- adafruit-circuitpython-pn532: For interfacing with the PN532 NFC controller
+- adafruit-blinka: For CircuitPython board and busio support
+- RPi.GPIO: For GPIO access on Raspberry Pi

+And the following system packages:

+- python3-pip
+- python3-smbus
+- i2c-tools
+- libgpiod2

+See `requirements.txt` for specific version requirements.

 ## Core Responsibilities